 Invest Time For the Kids

 Even though you’re exhausted, we know a piece of your heart is still with your students—the ones you didn’t get to hug goodbye AND the new faces you’ll meet—whether virtually or in person—come fall.
 Here are some options for their sake.

 Addressing Trauma: The impact of the pandemic on children’s mental health isn’t yet known.
 But we do know that kids need our support and that even before COVID-19, childhood trauma was a growing concern.
-Right now, Starr Commonwealth is offering its online course, Children of Trauma and Resilience, for FREE (it usually costs $199.99).
+Right now, Starr Commonwealth is offering its online course, Trauma-Informed Resilient Schools, for FREE (it usually costs $199.99).
 Jump on this—we don’t know how long it will last.